jamiefor3/Python_Data_Project/README.md

 - Data Engineer (Median: 88K): Data Engineers have comparable salaries to Data Scientists.
 The overlap indicates that demand for both roles is equally strong in the UK market.

 - Data Analyst (Median: 70k): Data Analysts earn the least of the different titles, with most salaries clustering between £40K and £80K.
-The narrower range indicates less variability, reflecting the role’s foundational nature and lower specialization requirements.
+The narrower range indicates less variability, reflecting the roles foundational nature and lower specialization requirements.

 - Senior Data Analyst (Median: 89k): Senior Data Analysts had more job postings, and therefore earned more consistently than other senior roles, though their earning potential is limited compared to Senior Scientists and Engineers.
 Advanced analytical skills and leadership responsibilities are key to higher salaries.